 Is Living In Asheville, NC Expensive?

-According to the U.S. Census from 2014-2018, the median house costs $242,500.
-Mmmm, I think that’s changed a lot in the past two years…
+According to the U.S. Census from July 2021 (estimates), the median house in Asheville costs $270,400.

 We know people who rent both houses and apartments.
 It’s doable, and it’s not CT.

 How Do You Get Around In Asheville?